SimVascular/simvascular.github.io-archive/source/documentation/modeling/_creatingModelsPolyData.md

-### Creating a PolyData Model from 2D/3D Segmentations ###
+### Creating a PolyData Model from 2D Segmentations ###

-This exercise will assume that you have created segmentations down the aorta and common iliac artery that you can now use to create a solid model.
+This exercise will use 2D segmentations and assume that you have created segmentations down the aorta and common iliac artery that you can now use to create a solid model.

 **To create a PolyData model (empty):**